itrnka/ha-framework/docs/middleware.md

 ## How to make pseudo singleton from middleware class

 Middleware instances are by default not singletons, only container can not have more instances with the same name.
-Real singleton functionality provides trait `ha\Middleware\MiddlewareSingletonTrait`, so we need use this trait in class and constructor must call method `$this->denyMultipleInstances()`.
-Constructor is required for framework functionality, so we could not use protected constructor.
+Real singleton functionality provides trait `ha\Middleware\MiddlewareSingletonTrait`, so we need to use this trait in class and the constructor must call method `$this->denyMultipleInstances()`.
+The constructor is needed for the functionality of *ha* framework, so we can not use a protected constructor.
 Magic singleton methods are not supported yet (`__sleep()`, `__wake_up()`).
-This functionality only refuses multiple constructor calls of the same class in the system.
+This functionality only refuses multiple constructor calls of the same class in our application.

 ```php
 // example